Python-for-geo-people/Lesson-4-Functions-Modules/Lecture/functions.md

 When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
 Inside the function, we use a return statement to send a result back to whoever asked for it.

-## Using functions
+##<a name="3"> 3.
+Calling functions

 Let’s try running our function.
-Calling our own function is no different from calling any other function such as `print()`.
+Calling our self-defined function is no different from calling any other function such as `print()`.
 You need to call it with its name and send your value to the required parameter(s) inside the parentheses:

 ```python